Welcome to Standing Bear Lodge at Antler Basin Ranch!

 "The principal tribes utilizing this section of country (Middle Park) were the Utes, Arapahoes, and Cheyennes, and between the former, who were the mountain tribes, and the latter tribes, who pitched their tepees on the plains, was waged a perpetual warfare."
 Rocky Mountain News, July 9, 1883

 Many Indian Legends tell of this perpetual warfare for control of the prized hunting rights in Middle Park.
 One of the favorite legends about the struggle centers on Standing Bear, a young Ute anxious to be recognized as a man.
-Lending credibility to the story is the fact that the Indian fort that plays an important part in the legend can still be found above a rocky cliff near Granby....
+Lending credibility to the story is the fact that a possible location of the Ute defensive that play an important part in the legend can still be found above a rocky cliff....

 Please feel free to continue reading about the Legend of Standing Bear (the man for whom the ranch house takes its name) by clicking on the image of Pioneers of the Colorado Parks.